-the pace of urban life and work, they were supposed to move up in the labour hierarchy.
+The initial understanding was that the informal sector acted as a waiting room for the migrants who had found move up in the labour hierarchy.
 However, that scenario turned out to have been too optimistic, while rapidly increasing job seekers kept coming; they were only offered casual work rotated around as temporary rather than regular hands.
 Instead of finalising the migration status of the new arrivals and finding a first niche from which to upgrade them in the urban economy, many of those who entered the city have to leave again.
 Even if they succeed in extending the duration of their urban stay, in the end, they fail to escape from their membership of a footloose army [Breman 2010].

 Breman (2010) has pointed out that migrants in the city tend to settle around the fringes of the city or the mofussil slum pockets prone to endless evictions.
 They fail to get regular secure jobs in the factories or mills and sometime in the small sweat shops.
 Instead they get absorbed as a casual labour or waged worker or remain as self-employed worker.
 They become part of the larger informal economy which is characterised by low wages, job work with lower piecemeal rates, insecurity in the job, erratic and long working hours, and no possibility of any job history since there is absence of any written records of the job done.
-As per the NCEUS report (2007), migrants are one of the
+As per the NCEUS report (2007), migrants are one of the most vulnerable segments within the informal workforce.